sevdog/django-password-validators/README.rst

 Django Password Validators
 ==========================

-Additional libraries for validating passwords in Django 2.2.25 or later.
+Additional libraries for validating passwords in Django 3.2 or later.

-django-password-validators requires Django 2.2.25 or greater.

-The application works well under python 4.x, 3.x and 2.x versions.
+The application works well under python 4.x and 3.x versions.

 Django version after the number 1.9, allows you to configure password validation.
 Configuration validation is placed under the variable AUTH_PASSWORD_VALIDATORS_.